powa-team/powa/docs/quickstart.rst

 -------------

 * The Python language, either 2.7 or > 3
+* The Python language headers, either 2.7 or > 3
 * The pip installer for Python.
 It is usually packaged as "python-pip", for example: